 As noted earlier, net position may serve over time as a useful indicator of the Authority's financial position.
-The Authority's total net position increased \$227,822 in the fiscal year 2015, after a restatement of beginning Net position in 2015 for the change in accounting required for the implementation of GASB Statements No. 68 and 71.
-A condensed summary of the Authority's net position for fiscal years 2015, 2014, and 2013, is presented below.
+The Authority's total net position increased \$636,127 in the fiscal year 2016, A condensed summary of the Authority's net position for fiscal years 2016, 2015, and 2014, is presented below.